Print-On-Demand explained: How to sell custom products!

 After you know what you are going to sell, you will need a place to do so!
 This is one of the most important parts and will demand you a bit of time.
 Make sure you create a nice online store that attracts the audience and reflects your brand.

-Take the time to add as much information as possible, such as contact information, terms and conditions, shipping times, returns and refunds policies, and more.
+Take the time to add as much information as possible, such as contact information, terms and conditions, shipping times, returns and refund policies, and more.
 The more transparent you are with the people, the more trustworthy your business will look.
 Let your customers know exactly what to expect before buying to avoid bad shopping experiences!

 4) Connect your store with the POD service of your choice